tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 1. Unzip your oXD-server.
 2. Open the command line and navigate to the extracted folder in the conf directory.
 3. Open oxd-conf.json file.
-4. If your server is using 8099 port, please change "port" number to free port, which is not using.
+4. If your server is using 8099 port, please change "port" number to free port, which is not used.
 5. Set parameter "op_host":"Your gluu-server-url (internal or external)"
 6. Open the command line and navigate to the extracted folder in the bin directory.
 7. For Linux environment, run sh oxd-start.sh&.